Farny R. Wurlitzer Foundation Fund Grants

-In 2011 the Wurlitzer Foundation Board of Directors began exploring ways to maintain the Foundation’s existence in perpetuity.
+In 2011 the Farny R. Wurlitzer Foundation Board of Directors began exploring ways to maintain the Foundation’s existence in perpetuity.
 This led to dialogue with the DeKalb County Community Foundation and the perfect solution.
 Near the end of 2012, the Farny R. Wurlitzer Foundation converted its operations to become a Donor Advised Fund within the Community Foundation.
+The Fund was converted into a Field of Interest Fund in 2021.
 Private foundations often find many administrative benefits operating under the structure of a Community Foundation, while continuing to enjoy its grantmaking role in the community.

 The Farny R. Wurlitzer Foundation Fund’s creation constituted a 15% increase in the Community Foundation’s total assets and will add about 25% to its annual grant and fund distribution total.
 Since Charlie and Mary Roberts began the DeKalb County Community Foundation in 1993, this is the single largest gift in the Foundation’s history.
-Another unique element of this partnership is that the Wurlitzer Foundation’s Board of Directors requested that their assets remain invested with the National Bank & Trust Company (First Midwest Bank) in Sycamore.
+Another unique element of this partnership is that the board of directors of the Wurlitzer Foundation requested that their assets remain invested with the First Midwest Bank (Old National Bank) in Sycamore.
 The Community Foundation Board honored that request, allowing for a locally invested pool of assets for the Community Foundation that can grow with on-going contributions.

-The Community Foundation is honored to keep the Wurlitzer name alive in DeKalb County by working with the Farny R. Wurlitzer Foundation Fund Board of Advisors to continue to ‘mean music to millions’ through its grant support of projects that are consistent with its original mission.
+The Community Foundation is honored to keep the Wurlitzer name alive in DeKalb County by working with the Wurlitzer Board of Advisors to continue to ‘mean music to millions’ through its grant support of projects that are consistent with its original mission.